langmead-lab/vargas/README.md

 [![Build Status](https://travis-ci.org/RaviGaddipati/vargas.svg?branch=master)](https://travis-ci.org/RaviGaddipati/vargas)

 Vargas aligns short reads to a directed acyclic graph (DAG).
 Reads are aligned using a SIMD vectorized version of Smith-Waterman, aligning multiple reads at once.
-The the aligner reports the best positions of reads without traceback to keep memory usage manageable.
-Additionally, vargas can be used to simulate reads from a DAG, and reads can be stratified by various parameters.
+The the aligner reports the maximal scoring positions.
+Vargas can also be used to simulate reads from a DAG.

 # Building